Scarabaeus1031/NEXAH/nexah/README.md

     → resonance constructs (RATH, OLGO-JANUS, v-bands)

 EXPERIMENTAL
-    → geometric reference embedding (URF Axial Space, Root Bridge)
+    → geometric reference embedding (URF Axial Space + Root Bridge v9.1)
 ```

----

 ## 🔎 Summary

-The `nexah/` directory is where the NEXAH framework becomes its own conceptual and operational layer.
+The `nexah/` directory is where the NEXAH framework becomes its own conceptual, geometric and operational layer.

 It connects: